gopi-suvanam/scribbler-website/_posts/2024-02-26-beauty-in-chaos.md

 As of the writing of this article, there are 3 chaos attractors (increased from the 2 that were present during the project demonstration).
 There will be many more in the future as I learn newer ways to render them!

 Go ahead!
 Try the website!
-Click the link and link on Lorenz!
+Click the link and click on Lorenz!